FPGAwars/icestudio/source/blocks.rst

 Hello, block!
 `````````````

 This is the simplest block defined by a graph.
-It contains only one block with one connector.
+It contains only one block with one port.
 The behavior is the same as the block *Driver high*.

 .. image:: ../resources/high.svg